Deltares/fews-web-oc/.github/pull_request_template.md

 Add link to public Github pages (only documentation about configuration)

 ### Checklist
+- [ ] Make the title short and concise
 - [ ] Select the correct label to include it in the release notes:
-    - `rel:New Feature`
+    - `rel: new feature`
-    - `rel:Improvement`
+    - `rel: improvement`
-    - `rel:Fixes`
+    - `rel: fixes`
-    - `rel:Ignore`
+    - `rel: ignore`
-    Select to `rel:Ignore` if this pull request fixes a New Feature or Improvement in the coming release.
+    Select to `rel: ignore` if this pull request fixes a New Feature or Improvement in the coming release.
 Update related Pull Request.
 - [ ] Update documentation.
 - [ ] Update tests.